|Born||circa 1051||Born At|

 Odo was accompanied to Rochester Castle by an escort but When they reached the castle the rebels captured the escort and refused to accept William Rufus as their King.
 Again William called for the people of England to support him against the rebels and together they lay siege to the castle.
 Odo surrendered when it was agreed that those in the castle would have their lives spared if the they came out.
 Odo and the rebels were allowed to leave but their lands in England were taken from them.
 Odo went into exiled in Normandy.

-Robert of Normandy became under pressure from William the Conqueror who laid claim to Normandy.
+Robert of Normandy became under pressure from William Rufus who laid claim to Normandy.
 William was gaining support from some Norman barons and Robert took the opportunity to leave Normandy to answer Pope Urban II's call for a Crusade.
 Robert agreed that William could lease Normandy for three years for a sum of 10,000 marks.
 This money would help him fund the expedition.

 In late 1096, Stephen of Blois, his brother-in-law Robert Curthose, duke of Normandy, along with his cousin Robert, count of Flanders set out for the Holy Land.
 They reached Constantinople in May of 1097 and were warmly welcomed by Emporer Alexis.
 They then joined the main party of Crusaders and helped capture the city of Nicea.